ozdekb-pixel/football-betting-ai-system/README.md

 ## Notes

-- System processes batch predictions each morning
+- System processes batch predictions each morning for the 4 markets
 - Odds updates trigger value bet recalculations
 - All predictions cached for fast API responses
 - Custom analysis provides educational feedback with confidence context
-- Extensible to other sports by adding new models
 - Focus on accuracy, explainability, transparency, and user education

----
+- Laser-focused on 4 specific markets for high-quality predictions

-**Ready to build the complete AI brain for your betting intelligence platform.**
+**Ready to build the complete AI brain for your betting intelligence platform across Goals O/U 2.5, Cards O/U 3.5, Corners O/U 9.5, and BTTS Y/N.**